-- All linear dimensions are in millimeters.
+- 1. All linear dimensions are in millimeters.
 Any dimensions in parenthesis are for reference only.
 Dimensioning and tolerancing per ASME Y14.5M.
-This drawing is subject to change without notice.
-Reference JEDEC registration MS-026.
-This may also be a thermally enhanced plastic package with leads conected to the die pads.
+2. This drawing is subject to change without notice. - 3.
+The package thermal pad must be soldered to the printed circuit board for thermal and mechanical performance.